tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/数据迁移/第三方云存储数据迁移至 COS_intl_en.md

 ### MSP

-MSP is a platform that integrates multiple migration tools and provides visual UIs to help you monitor and manage large-scale data migration jobs with ease.
+MSP is a platform that integrates multiple migration tools and provides visual UIs to help you monitor and manage large-scale data migration tasks with ease.
 The File Migration Tool on it enables you to migrate data from various public clouds or data origins to COS.

 The steps are as follows:

 1. Log in to the [MSP console](https://console.cloud.tencent.com/msp).
 2. Click **Object Storage Migration** on the left sidebar.
-3. Click **Create Job** to create a job and configure the job as needed.
+3. Click **Create Task** to create a task and configure it as needed.
-4. Start the job.
+4. Start the task.

 For more information, see the following documents: